-From absolute beginner to experienced player we invite everyone who may be interested to come along.
+From an absolute beginner to experienced player we invite everyone who may be interested to come along.

 News